Child Schizophrenia Test: What It Is And When To Seek One

 • Your child might exhibit odd behaviors or movements that seem inappropriate for the situation or their age.

-It isn't uncommon for parents, caregivers, and physicians to mistake some schizophrenia symptoms for other mental health disorders like anxiety, depression, or ADHD, particularly in the prodromal phase.
+Parents, caregivers, and physicians might mistake some schizophrenia symptoms for other mental health disorders like anxiety, depression, or ADHD, particularly in the prodromal phase.
 Alternatively, they might assume the child is struggling in school due to bullying or experiencing changes due to physiological milestones like puberty.
 Some may believe their child is experimenting with substances or alcohol or is associating with peers who are a negative influence.
+While these can be common challenges associated with adolescence and childhood, they may also be signs of a mental health condition.
+Reach out to a mental health professional if your child is struggling with symptoms like those described above.

-How to support your child
+How to support your child with mental illness

 If you suspect your child has schizophrenia or another mental health disorder, it may help to be prepared when you visit your child's mental healthcare provider.
 Here are some tips: